MFT Degrees, Schools, and Careers in Florida

 MFTs within Florida have a number of opportunities for employment in a range of settings, including hospitals, outpatient care centers, private practice, government positions, and residential treatment centers, among others.
-National statistics estimate growth rates for the field of MFT as ranging between 15-20% over the next 10 years, which is higher than estimated growth rates for related professions.
-Florida is already in good shape in that regard as the state currently employs around 2,500 MFTs within various settings, good for the third-most professional MFT population in the country.
-These individuals endorse a mean salary of $43,790.
+The Bureau of Labor Statistics (BLS) estimates that employment of marriage and family therapists will increase by 14% through 2031.
+That’s almost three times the growth expected for most industries.
+Florida is already in good shape in that regard as the state currently employs almost 3,100 MFTs within various settings, good for the fourth-most professional MFT population in the country.
+These individuals endorse a mean salary of $45,380.
 Read up on FL MFT license requirements.

 Marriage and Family Therapists Salary in Florida

 |Fort Lauderdale-Pompano Beach-Deerfield Beach, FL Metropolitan Division||$35,190||$42,440||$52,030||$59,770||$70,410|

 |Lakeland-Winter Haven, FL||$31,180||$33,940||$38,540||$44,020||$47,570|